claucia/claucia.github.io/content/portfolio/faq-accordion-card/index.md

 To bundle the application, I picked [Parcel.js][parcel-js].
 It has plenty of default configurations, which made things a lot quicker to get up and running.

 By the way, several things I've done for setting up this project can be reused for my next projects.
 With this in mind, I created [`web-app-template-parceljs`][app-template].
-So I don't need to start from the scratch every time.
+So I don't need to start a new project from the scratch every time.

 ## Lessons learned